Taking Care of Your Heart

 What aging can bring: Cardiac disease, heart attack, stroke.

-What the research shows: "High blood pressure is the number one culprit when it comes to heart trouble," says Michael F. Roizen, M.D., coauthor of You: On a Diet.
-"If you know only one number, it should be your blood pressure."
+What the research shows: Heart health depends on monitoring and controlling both blood pressure and cholesterol.
+"High blood pressure is the number one culprit when it comes to heart trouble," says Michael F. Roizen, M.D., coauthor of You: On a Diet: The Owner's Manual for Waist Management.
+"If you know only one number besides your spouse's birthday and your anniversary, it should be your blood pressure."
 (The ideal is 115/76.)
 A diet high in sodium is linked to high blood pressure.
-As for cholesterol, the numbers to shoot for are a total count of less than 200, with an HDL greater than 60 and an LDL around 70.
+As for cholesterol, the numbers to aim for are a total count of less than 200, with an HDL greater than 60 and an LDL around 70.
 The two risk factors are linked: High blood pressure causes little nicks to form in arteries, which the body then plasters over with cholesterol.
-That attracts inflammatory cells, creating arterial plaque that can lead to clots, heart attacks, and strokes.
+That attracts inflammatory cells, creating arterial plaque that can lead to clots and ultimately heart attacks and strokes.

 What you can do: Keep your diet low in salt and saturated fat and high in fruits, vegetables, and whole grains.
 Aim for 30 minutes of aerobic activity four or five days a week.